cynergy-ruas/Beginners-Session-Starter/README.md

 ---
 * ###  The Modern Approach
-> Welcome to the Modern era where people want a quick output so they decided to go with frameworks since 2015 developing mobile appliations have been lot easier with frameworks
+> Welcome to the Modern era where people want a quick output so they decided to go with frameworks since 2015 developing mobile applications have been a lot easier with frameworks
 >> * #### What are frameworks ?
 >>>  Let's just say for you to understand what frameworks are suppose you are building something so if you are doing it there are two ways to do it one would be buying all the stuff required for you to build and the other way would be you buying the whole thing.